zain18jan2000/Chatbot/README.md

 This repository contains following 3 files in 'Retrieval based Chatbots' folder, 1- text.json.
 This file contains predefined input patterns and responses in dictionary structure of python.
 Our chatbot is trained on these input patterns and responses.
 2- zbot.py.
-This file contains text processing, text encoding and code for building and training our model.
+This file contains code for text processing, text encoding and creating a window which acts as an interface between user and our chatbot.
 3- zbot.h5.This is trained model of chatbot.